robert1on1/Myportal/README.md

 # Myportal

-New Landing Page Idea Africa One ePortal,
+New Landing Page Idea For Africa One ePortal,